wp-plugins/killer-further-reading/readme.txt

 = Installed and activated the Plugin but cannot find any option for the plugin? =

 The plugin adds a widget and so you will see a new widget Killer Further Reading widget that can be dragged anywhere you prefer like in footer, sidebars or even after post (Provided your theme has a widget area there).

+For more questions queries or suggestions, you can always ask me on my blog <a href="http://imtips.co/killer-further-reading.html">here</a>.

 == Screenshots ==